2DGD-F0TH/2DGD_F0TH/chapters/016_Developing_Game_Mechanics.md

 To highlight bullets, you can use "complementary colors", as shown in the [use contrast to your advantage](#contrast_to_your_advantage) section.

 ::: tip :::
-Bullet visibility is so important that in many games bullets are the last thing to be drawn before the player: this means they're drawn over explosions and other enemies too.
+Bullet visibility is so important that in many games bullets are the last thing to be drawn before the player: this means they're drawn over explosions, other enemies and your own bullets too.

 If you let players lose sight of bullets by drawing graphical effects over them, the game will feel unfair.
 :::::::::::